 - National Transportation and Safety Board: Full Narrative (html)

-- For more information consult the NTSB website, NTSB Identification: LAX94FA323
+- For more information consult the NTSB lookup utility, NTSB Identification: LAX94FA323

 - Forest Service Investigations - Fatal Aviation Accident History (1979-2000): Pages 29-31 for this incident (337 K pdf) | Entire History (download 4.72 MB pdf)